-What are the benefits of an integrated treatment programme for dual diagnosis?
+What are the benefits of an integrated treatment Program for dual diagnosis?

-An integrated treatment programme incorporates different types of psychotherapy that are commonly used to treat both mental health disorders and addictions.
+An integrated treatment Program incorporates different types of psychotherapy that are commonly used to treat both mental health disorders and addictions.
 These include:

 - cognitive behavioural therapy (CBT)